quantinuum-dev/quantinuum-schemas/README.md

   ```
   This will use the [commit history](https://www.conventionalcommits.org/) and
   modify `CHANGELOG.md` to include a heading with the new version number and the
   date.
-It also updates `.cz.toml`.
-The tool automatically decides whether to
+The tool automatically decides whether to increment the patch version,
-  increment the patch version, minor version or major version.
+  minor version or major version.

   If none of the commits since the last version tag would generate a CHANGELOG
   entry, then you will see `NO_COMMITS_TO_BUMP`.
 In this situation,